tgstation/tgstation/code/modules/reagents/chemistry/readme.md

 			I.e. if A is an object, it will call the reagents expose_obj proc.
 The methods var is used for reaction on mobs.
-It simply tells us if the mob TOUCHed the reagent, if it INGESTed the reagent, if the reagent was VAPORIZEd on them, if the reagent was INJECTed,	or transfered via a PATCH to them.
+It simply tells us if the mob TOUCHed the reagent, if it INGESTed the reagent, if the reagent was VAPORIZEd on them, if the reagent was INJECTed, and/or transfered via a PATCH to them.
 			Since the volume can be checked in a reagents proc, you might want to use the volume_modifier var to modifiy the passed value without actually changing the volume of the reagents.